-Lou Henry Hoover (March 29 1874 — January 7, 1944), humanitarian, Girl Scout leader, women’s athletics advocate, and First Lady of the United States, was born in Waterloo, Iowa, on March 29, the first child of Charles and Florence Weed Henry.
+Lou Henry Hoover (March 29, 1874 — January 7, 1944), humanitarian, Girl Scout leader, women’s athletics advocate, and First Lady of the United States, was born in Waterloo, Iowa, the first child of Charles and Florence Weed Henry.
 Her father was a bank manager, and her mother was a homemaker.
 Educated in the public schools of Waterloo and Shell Rock, Lou enjoyed camping and fishing and had a deep appreciation for the nature and wildlife of her native state.

 In 1885, the Henry family moved west to Whittier, California, where Charles was one of the founders of a new bank.
 In 1892, the family moved to Monterey, California, where Charles became a partner in another bank.

 In 1893, after studying for a teaching degree, Lou pursued a degree in geology at Stanford University.
 It was there she met Herbert Hoover, and the two became friends.
 They were married on February 10, 1899, and the next day they left for China.

 Under contract to the Chinese government, Herbert Hoover investigated the conditions in Chinese mines and made recommendations for improvement.
 The Hoovers settled in the port city of Tientsin, where Lou learned to speak and write Chinese.
 In June 1900, a political uprising known as the Boxer Rebellion forced the Hoovers and other foreigners to take refuge for about a month.